blueriver/MuraUserBridge/readme.txt

-This plugin is a simple template for authenticating user against a external user repository.
+This plugin is a simple template for authenticating users against a external user repository.